davidseve/argocd-pullrequest-vaildation/README.md

 ## Argo CD diff manual

 - Create an application in Argo CD
-- Create a new branch called diff-branch
+- Create a new branch called diff
 - Change the number of replicas in staging deployment.yaml
 - Commit and push changed to diff-branch